Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Analysis of stick-slip convergence

 \section{Analysis of stick-slip convergence}

-In this Section, we will analyze the convergence behavior of stick-slip trajectories in the \eqref{eq:3}-\eqref{eq:7} system.
-Recall that having reached $S_{0}^{s}$ at $t_{s}$, the $x(t)$ trajectory will leave it at $t_{c}$, given by \eqref{eq:25}, which is due to the progressing $|x_{1}(t)|$ value, which will (unavoidably) violate the stiction condition \eqref{eq:12}.
-To show (qualitatively) how state trajectories evolve during a stick-slip cycle, consider the triple-integrator chain (see Figure \ref{fig:4}(a)), which arises out of the closed-loop dynamics \eqref{eq:1}.
+In this Section, we will analyze the convergence behavior of stick-slip trajectories of the system \eqref{eq:3}-\eqref{eq:7}.
+Recall that having reached $S_{0}^{s}$ at $t_{s}$, the $x(t)$ trajectory will leave it at $t_{c}$, given by \eqref{eq:25}, which is due to the growing $|x_{1}(t)|$ value, that will (unavoidably) violate the stiction condition \eqref{eq:12}.
+To show (qualitatively) how the state trajectories evolve during a stick-slip cycle, consider the triple-integrator chain (see Figure \ref{fig:4}(a)), which arises out of the closed-loop dynamics \eqref{eq:1}.